American Civil Liberties Union: Watergate era

 The ACLU was the first national organization to call for the impeachment of Richard Nixon.

 The ACLU supported The New York Times in its 1971 suit against the government, requesting permission to publish the Pentagon Papers.
 The court upheld the Times and ACLU in the New York Times Co. v.
 United States ruling, which held that the government could not preemptively prohibit the publication of classified information and had to wait until after it was published to take action.

 On September 30, 1973, the ACLU became first national organization to publicly call for the impeachment and removal from office of President Richard Nixon.
 Six civil liberties violations were cited as grounds: "specific proved violations of the rights of political dissent; usurpation of Congressional war-making powers; establishment of a personal secret police which committed crimes; attempted interference in the trial of Daniel Ellsberg; distortion of the system of justice and perversion of other Federal agencies".
-One month later, after the House of Representatives began an impeachment inquiry against him, the organization released a 56-page handbook detailing "17 things citizens could do to bring about the impeachment of President Nixon".
-This resolution, when placed beside the earlier resolution opposing the Vietnam war, convinced many ACLU critics, particularly conservatives, that the organization had transformed into a liberal political organization.

 Enclaves and new civil liberties

 The decade from 1965 to 1975 saw an expansion of civil liberties.
-Administratively, the ACLU responded by appointing Aryeh Neier to take over from Pemberton as executive director in 1970.
+Administratively, the ACLU responded by appointing Aryeh Neier as executive director in 1970.
 Neier embarked on an ambitious program to expand the ACLU; he created the ACLU Foundation to raise funds and created several new programs to focus the ACLU's legal efforts.
 By 1974, ACLU membership had reached 275,000.

 During those years, the ACLU worked to expand legal rights in three directions: new rights for persons within government-run "enclaves", new rights for members of what it called "victim groups", and privacy rights for citizens in general.
 At the same time, the organization grew substantially.
 The ACLU helped develop the field of constitutional law that governs "enclaves", which are groups of persons that live in conditions under government control.
 Enclaves include mental hospital patients, military members, prisoners, and students (while at school).
 The term enclave originated with Supreme Court justice Abe Fortas's use of the phrase "schools may not be enclaves of totalitarianism" in the Tinker v.
 Des Moines decision.

-The ACLU initiated the legal field of student's rights with the Tinker v.
-Des Moines case and expanded it with cases such as Goss v.
-Lopez, which required schools to provide students an opportunity to appeal suspensions.